balcieren/before-new-year-v1/README.md

 ## About

 This app has made for taking last note before new year.
-You can write your ideas, wishes, feelings and share other users.
+You can write your ideas, wishes, feelings and share with other users.

 ## Images